cejka-dominik/docusaurus-project/doc-saurus-mole/docs/intro.md

 ---
 sidebar_position: 1
 ---
-# Dominik welcomes you
+# Welcome from Dominik

-Welcome to Dominik's **Docusaurus** website and feel free to add aditional features!
+Welcome to Dominik's **Docusaurus** site and feel free to add aditional features!

-# Datamole welcome
+## Datamole welcome

 I would like to welcome all Datamole employees here :-)